ansonfu886/BMES-BasicArduinoWorkshop/README.md

 assignment operator tells the program to put whatever is on the right side of the equal sign into the variable on the left side.

+### 3.3 Variable Data Types
+* void: The void keyword is used only in function declarations.
+It indicates that the function is expected to return no information to the function from which it was called.

 ### 3. Functions